 - Do you feel? – “Do you feel the heat of the fire?”, “Do you feel the way the rock wobbles when you stand on it?”

 - Are you feeling? – “Are you feeling scared / excited / safe?”

 Help your child to problem solve

-The next step is to encourage your little one to problem solve for himself.
-For example you could ask him:
+The next step is to encourage little ones to problem solve for themselves.
+For example, you could ask: